 front feet licking is frequently caused by a neck injury

 forearm licking is caused by tightness between the shoulder blades. (often caused by a fall, neck trauma, excessive digging or swimming)

 hind feet licking can be caused by tightness in the region of the lumbar spine.

 Here are a few steps to follow if your dog licks his or her feet:

-If your dog licks its front feet, attach your leash to a front attachment harness and do not connect a leash to a collar, especially when your dog pulls.
+If your dog licks its front feet, attach your leash to a front and back attachment harness and do not connect a leash to a collar, especially when your dog pulls.

 If your dog licks the hind feet, stop them from sprinting, jumping up, leaping in the water or intense ball retrieving for at least a month and reduce this activity on an ongoing basis.